-How to Install a Bathroom Countertop and Vessel Sink
+How to Replace a Pedestal Sink

 Before removing the old sink, turn off the water shutoff valves.

 Using a wrench, remove the coupling nuts that connect the supply tubes to the shutoff valves.
 Place a bucket under the supply tubes and turn on the faucets to drain any remaining water.